Jessie219-web/wiki-documents/docs/Seeed_Elderly/rePhone/Program with rePhone/Arduino_IDE_for_RePhone_Kit.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-Please note that resetting your Rephone to default will delete all the settings and files(images, musics) in the RePhone.
-Take a data backup before you reset it to default.**
+<p>Please note that resetting your Rephone to default will delete all the settings and files(images, musics) in the RePhone.
+Take a data backup before you reset it to default.**</p>
 </div>

 To reset your RePhone to **DEFAULT**: